relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

 - EWS Client Secret
 - Drop Folder Path

-> **NOTE:** Other data source types can serialize their state as well, if this functionality is needed please contact support@relativity.com
+Other data source types can serialize their state as well, if this functionality is needed please contact support@relativity.com.
+{: .info }

 ### Data Source Auto-Disable